Showing posts with label indoor cats. Show all posts

 Scratching is a completely natural behavior.
 Cats will scratch to mark their territory, stretch and to remove old claw sheaths.
 If you don't want your furniture and/or carpet to be destroyed then you must buy your cat a scratching post.
 I highly recommend the SmartCat Ultimate Scratching Post, since it is tall, sturdy, high-quality and very reasonably priced.

-Click here for the lowest price and to see 5-star reviews on Amazon
+The SmartCat Ultimate Scratching Post is the perfect scratching post.
+It is excellent quality and, importantly, very tall.
+Click here for the lowest price and to see 5-star reviews on Amazon |

 For tips on how to stop your cat scratching your furniture please click here.

-For tips on how to encourage your cat to use their scratching post please click here
+For tips on how to encourage your cat to use their scratching post please click here.

 7. Provide a Variety of Resting Spots